 Discussions on how new qualifications and competencies are identified and find their way into TVET practice are an integral part of the Bridging Innovation and Learning in TVET (BILT) Project.
 The BILT Project promotes exchange and peer learning between European TVET stakeholders, including members of UNESCO-UNEVOC’s global platform of TVET institutions, the UNEVOC Network.
 Since 2019, the project has brought together TVET stakeholders to discuss how new qualifications and competencies are shaped and implemented at different levels.
 The discussions helped to develop an initial theoretical framework to map these new qualifications and competencies – the New Qualifications and Competencies Ecosystem.

-Against this background, this virtual conference will discuss the identification and implementation of new qualifications and competencies in curricula and training regulations.
-The outcomes of this virtual conference will also contribute to an ongoing Trends Mapping Study on New Qualifications and Competencies, which will be published in 2020.
+Against this background, the virtual conference discussed the identification and implementation of new qualifications and competencies in curricula and training regulations.

-Threads will be opened for discussion on specific days and will remain open until the end of the virtual conference.
-Each thread is dedicated to a topic and related questions.
-The following threads will be opened during this virtual conference.
+Threads were opened for discussion on specific days and remained open until the end of the virtual conference.
+Each thread was dedicated to a topic and related questions.

-The virtual conference will cover a broad group of themes and issues, addressing the needs of participants from ministries and umbrella organisations, national TVET bodies, associations, sectorial chambers, TVET schools, companies and other TVET providers.
-At the end of this virtual conference, participants will be able to:
+The virtual conference covered a broad group of themes and issues, addressing the needs of participants from ministries and umbrella organisations, national TVET bodies, associations, sectorial chambers, TVET schools, companies and other TVET providers.
+At the end of the virtual conference, participants were able to: